Skip to main content

 1 Enter URL

 This step is required.
 Enter the URL of the XYZ map service you want to use.
-Alloy accepts a variety of URL formats, such as:
+A variety of URL formats are accepted, such as:

 https://example.com/service/{z}/{x}/{y}